sait-wbdv/winter-2021/_posts/2021-01-26-media-queries-icons.md

 ### 2. Advanced: Hamburger icons
 Refactor your responsive nav above to incorporate a hamburger menu:
-1. Using a mobile-first method, hide your vertical menu (`display: none` is easiest) and replace it with a hamburger menu icon.
+1. Using a mobile-first method, hide your vertical menu (`display: none` is easiest, but a popular alternative is to place it off the page with [absolute positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/position)) and replace it with a hamburger menu icon.
 2. Using your media query, replace the hamburger menu icon with your horizontal menu.
 3. Using the [checkbox hack](https://css-tricks.com/the-checkbox-hack/) use CSS to show/hide your vertical menu when the hamburger icon is checked/unchecked.